Reference materials

 Certifications

-Link to the EU 848/2018 organic certificate of COPROCAVOL
+Link to COPROCAVOL’s EU organic certificate

-Link to the COPROCAVOL USDA NOP organic certificate
+Link to COPROCAVOL’s NOP organic certificate

 Link to KAJIVOLA’s EU organic certificate